 Dr. Goure is a Vice President with the Lexington Institute, a nonprofit public-policy research organization headquartered in Arlington, Virginia.
 He is involved in a wide range of issues as part of the institute’s national security program.

 Dr. Goure has held senior positions in both the private sector and the U.S. Government.
 Most recently, he was a member of the 2001 Department of Defense Transition Team.
 Dr. Goure spent two years in the U.S. Government as the director of the Office of Strategic Competitiveness in the Office of the Secretary of Defense.
 He also served as a senior analyst on national security and defense issues with the Center for Naval Analyses, Science Applications International Corporation, SRS Technologies, R&D Associates and System Planning Corporation.

 Prior to joining the Lexington Institute, Dr. Goure was the Deputy Director, International Security Program at the Center for Strategic and International Studies.
 At CSIS, Dr. Goure was responsible for analyses of: U.S. national security policy, the future of conflict and warfare, the information revolution, counter-proliferation, and defense industrial management.
 He directed analyses of emerging security issues with a special emphasis on U.S. military capabilities in the next century.

 Dr. Goure also has done extensive consulting and teaching.
 From 1990 to 1991 he led a study for the U.S. Institute of Peace on deterrence after the INF Treaty.
 Dr. Goure has consulted for the Departments of State, Defense and Energy.
 He has taught or lectured at the Johns Hopkins University, the Foreign Service Institute, the National War College, the Naval War College, the Air War College, and the Inter-American Defense College.
-Since 2001, Dr. Goure has been an adjunct professor in graduate programs at the Center for Peace and Security Studies at Georgetown University, and an adjunct professor at National Defense University since 2002 — teaching a Homeland Security course at both.
+From 2001-2007, Dr. Goure was an adjunct professor in graduate programs at the Center for Peace and Security Studies at Georgetown University, and an adjunct professor at National Defense University from 2002-2009 — teaching a Homeland Security course at both.